theohrogalski/CPE487_Cybersecurity_Module/README.md

 ## Background
 The SHA-256 hashing algorithm converts a plaintext into a 256-bit hash.
 Details on this process are available [here](https://www.boot.dev/blog/computer-science/how-sha-2-works-step-by-step-sha-256/#step-5---create-message-schedule-w).
 Implementing this algorithm on an FPGA requires the usage of a hardware design language, in this case VHDL.
 Convenient entry of plaintext is made possible by the usage of a peripheral keyboard.
 The result of the encoding may be displayed on the screen using the VGA port.
 ## Tutorial
+Below is a video of the current state of project being demonstrated.
+It starts in the state
 # Parts Needed
 1. Nexys A7-100T FPGA Board
 2. VGA-HDMI Connector (Ventron Brand confirmed working)